Quantifying Environmental Impact

 A PCR can look at the entire life cycle of a product or it can focus on certain portions of the life cycle.

 Placing boundaries around the production process helps us to quantify the environmental effects of manufacturing.
-Some PCRs only include the impacts of making a specific amount of a material, such as one metric ton of cement.
+Some PCRs only include the impacts of making a specific amount of material, which is referred to as a “declared unit.”
+For products like cement that can be used in a wide variety of applications, declared units, such as one metric tonne of cement, are more appropriate for manufacturer reporting of environmental impacts.

 Lifecycle Quantification